-- 9.17 Controls on firms' outsourcing the due diligence function to other parties are now in place.
+9.15 The 2015 amendments introduced controls on firms' outsourcing the due diligence function to other parties.
 Outsourcing means delegating any of the following functions to be performed by an external third party:

 - i.
 AML/ATF systems;

 - ii.
 AML/ATF controls; and

 - iii.
 AML/ATF procedures,

-- 9.18 Section 14A of the AML/ATF Regulations provides that where a firm delegates its AML/ATF compliance function to another entity (outsourcing), the firm must retain ultimate responsibility for the AML/ ATF compliance function.
-Ultimate responsibility includes the

-obligation to ensure that the provider of the outsourced AML/ATF compliance function has in place the following:
+9.16 Thus, Section 14A of the AML/ATF Regulations provides that where a firm delegates its AML/ATF compliance function to another entity (outsourcing), the firm must retain ultimate responsibility for the AML/ATF compliance function.
+Ultimate responsibility includes the obligation to ensure that the provider of the outsourced AML/ATF compliance function has in place the following: